otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 // TODO: include the analysis

+The server must have this characteristics:

+- The server should delivery a prekey message per non-expired user profile to the client that requested it.

+- The server should not delivery a prekey message twice.

+- The server should not log who is publishing the prekeys messages.

+//TODO: should we mention how to manage the server long term keys?
+//TODO: is it a problem if server tell client how many prekeys remains?
+Do we have any risk in the case when an user tries to impersonate other one during DAKEZ?

+- The server should return a default message to the client when it has no prekey messages.

+- The server should implement ways to prevent malicious prekey messages drain (e.g rate limit).

 ## Attacks

 - What if the server delivers all the prekey messages to an adversary